 “In the abundance of counselors, there is victory.”
 At the same time, “A man with too many advisors comes to ruin.”
 Consequently, it pays to be cautious before you hire a financial advisor.
 Once hired, it’s important to pay attention to whether the counsel provided by the advisor is profitable.
 Some questions to ask a financial advisor before hiring one would be:

 Since most financial advisors do not outperform the S & P 500, it becomes critical to evaluate the historical returns of a financial advisor before paying them to manage or advise you on how to manage your own money.
 As mentioned above, fees can destroy a portfolio, especially if the advisor is not providing enough value to outpace the cost of their fees.
 If an advisor can’t prove they have outperformed the S & P 500 consecutively over a number of years, then their advice may not be worth it to you.
 And no investment is worth taking on the risk unless you know the exit strategy before you enter the investment.

-Not everybody who is licensed to be a financial advisor or planner is capable of making your money grow for you.
+Not everybody who is registered to be a financial advisor or planner is capable of making your money grow for you.
 Learning to discern what advice you need and what recommendations you will act upon are strictly your responsibilities.
 A financial advisor may be of help to you to become aware of what is available to you to reach your financial goals, but they may or may not be part of the process once you understand what you need to accomplish.
 Knowing what you want to accomplish will determine if you will continue to need counsel to accomplish your financial objectives.
 Becoming knowledgeable will help you avoid unintended consequences resulting from ignorance.